 I am from Hyderabad, India, which was a sleepy city when I was growing up.
 Today it is a bustling metropolis with more than six million people, and undergoing rapid transformation as a global city competing for foreign investment.
 As a sociologist, I am interested in studying this change especially in the workplace and family.
-Some questions I investigate are: What happens to work when it is outsourced?
+Some questions I investigate are: What is the work culture of the newly privatized workplaces?
 How do workers identify both opportunities and uncertainties in a globalizing labor market?
-With the emergence of women as serious economic actors, how are women challenging traditional gender norms?
+With the emergence of women as serious economic actors, how do they challenge traditional gender norms?

 I also have extensive grassroots experience in community development programs in India.
 I worked on a variety of projects – women’s education and empowerment, disaster relief, and community organization – and a broad range of issues where I designed and implemented participatory rural appraisal (PRA) studies on education, conducted a needs assessment survey for a community participation project for the rehabilitation of earthquake affected districts, and designed and participated in community outreach programs.